 Microcystin – How Much Is Too Much?

-In early August a blue-green algae bloom over the water treatment intake for Toledo, Ohio caused the city to test for the presence of microcystin, a toxin produced by some blue-green algae species.
+Last August a blue-green algae bloom over the water treatment intake for Toledo, Ohio caused the city to test for the presence of microcystin, a toxin produced by some blue-green algae species.
 They found more than 1 part per billion of microcystin in the finished water, with concentrations peaking at about 2.5 parts per billion over the next two days.
 However, there are no federal standards for how much microcystin is allowable in water.
 Toledo told their residents not to drink or boil the water coming from their taps.
 In the wake of what happened in Toledo many questions have been raised about the safety of public water supplies and how drinking water suppliers should handle such situations.

 The Washington Post summarized the situation well.
 “The lack of national standards didn’t cause Toledo’s water crisis.
 But it made the problem more complicated.
 It made it harder for people to know whether the water was truly safe for cooking, bathing and drinking.”
 To make matters worse, there are different procedures for testing water samples.
 In the Toledo incident, some tests indicated problematic concentrations, while other tests suggested conditions were acceptable.